Editing and proof reading

-Liz Bourne our chief editor and Proof manager – explains the importance of good clean text.
-Editing and Proof Reading services checklist
+Liz Bourne, our chief editor and proof manager explains the importance of good clean text.

 You’ve slaved for months on your manuscript, shown it to your partner, read it to your cat, and now you want to see it in print.
 Is it ready though?

-A successful book requires a touch of objectivity.
-Being so close to it for months, that’s difficult for you to achieve alone.
-Your readers won’t appreciate plot inconsistencies, spelling mistakes and poor punctuation – it will detract from the narrative.
+A successful book requires a touch of objectivity; when you’re so close to it for months, that’s often difficult to achieve.
+Readers don’t appreciate plot inconsistencies, spelling mistakes and poor punctuation, and more importantly, it will detract from the narrative and enjoyment.

 A professional editor will have experience checking copy and spotting any errors that might have slipped into your manuscript.

-The big picture: this is also called ‘developmental editing’.
+The big picture.
+Also called ‘developmental editing’.
 This could involve restructuring the book, moving chunks of text around or even deleting some.
 Maybe some of the characters aren’t fully fleshed out?
 Or the pace of the book doesn’t work?
 An editor can point these out and suggest amendments.
+Some reviews.

-This involves looking at grammar, consistency and individual sentences (does it read right?).
-If your book has gone through various revisions, it might have lost some of the finer details – a copyeditor can check that a character has the same colour hair throughout the book, or that British English instead of US English is used consistently.
+Copy editing.
+This involves looking at grammar, consistency and individual sentences, for example, does it read right?
+If your book has gone through various revisions, it might have lost some of the finer details.
+A copy editor can check that a character has the same colour hair throughout the book, or that British English instead of US English is used consistently.

-The final stage!
+Proofreader.
+The final stage.
 When your book has gone through various stages or revisions, it’s surprisingly easy for small errors to creep in.
 These might be small, but can really jar with a reader and reflect on the quality of the book as a whole.

 An editor cannot rewrite the book for you.
 And ultimately, it is up to you to give the final approval.

-And a serious success story from an established writer – click here for some good tips and real life examples
+You can see a serious success story from an established writer here.